ethanbaker/cpick/README.md

 Cpick depends on [Tcell](github.com/gdamore/tcell) and [Colors](github.com/ethanbaker/colors).

 Cpick also uses [Cview](gitlab.com/tslocum/cview).
 However, Cview currently has a feature where the table cells are drawn with a required space in between cells, which ruins the aesthetic of Cpick.
 In order to fix this, a forked version of Cview is used within the Cpick package that has the required fixes.
-This may lead to bugs and issues in older versions of Cview that are not able to be readliy fixed until Cview adopts required features.
+This may lead to bugs and issues in older versions of Cview that are not able to be readily fixed until Cview adopts required features.

 ---